-Compared to the rest of the New York City market, the Astoria submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the New York City market, the Astoria region has lower rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 18 listings have been listed, which means new availabilities most likley are leasing quickly.
+In the last 90 days, 18 listings have come on the market, which means listings might be leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 117% of the available space in the Astoria are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 2,130 sqft.
-Most buildings in this area are approximately 2 floors.
-Most buildings in this market were built in 1945 and are Class A.
+Most buildings in this area are around 2 floors.
+Most buildings in this region were built in 1945 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Wholesale trade is the dominant industry in this region.
 Commute by walking is the most popular way to get to work amongst Astoria occupants.
 Commuting close to an hour and a half a day is the norm for those who opt to reside in this part of town.